kotlinguistics/IPA-Transcribers/README.md

 If you take issue with any inaccuracies in this software, please submit an issue or pull request, either detailing your grievances, or fixing the problem.

-<a name="numlangs">1</a>: Cantonese and other Chinese languages that aren't Mandarin haven't been counted,
-             due to the lack of good resources for these languages on the English internet.
-Sorry!